 What kind of fish does Osetra caviar come from?

-Osetra caviar comes from the Russian sturgeon (Acipenser gueldenstaedtii)—a species known for giving high-quality roe with a fabulous texture and a fairly complex flavor.
-Originally endemic to the Caspian and Black Sea areas, today’s high-quality Osetra is farmed responsibly across the globe in an effort to ensure wild sturgeon populations are not further depleted.
+Osetra caviar comes from the Russian sturgeon (Acipenser gueldenstaedtii) — a species known for giving high-quality roe with fabulous texture and complex flavor.
+Originally endemic to the Caspian and Black Sea areas, today's high-quality Osetra is farmed responsibly across the globe to ensure wild sturgeon populations are not further depleted.

 What's the difference between Osetra, Beluga, and Sevruga?

-You could say that Osetra hits a sweet spot if caviar is a flavor spectrum.
+Osetra hits a sweet spot on the caviar flavor spectrum:

 -